sligoo/geoSong/README.md

 Usually, it’s hard to see these states without running a sample app or some examples.

-Create React App doesn't include any tools for this by default, but you can easily add [React Storybook](https://github.com/kadirahq/react-storybook) to your project. **It is a third-party tool that lets you develop components and see all their states in isolation from your app**.
+Create React App doesn't include any tools for this by default, but you can easily add [React Storybook](https://github.com/kadirahq/react-storybook) to your project. **It is a third-party tool that lets you develop signup_components and see all their states in isolation from your app**.

 ![React Storybook Demo](http://i.imgur.com/7CIAWpB.gif)

 You can also deploy your Storybook as a static app.
-This way, everyone in your team can view and review different states of UI components without starting a backend server or creating an account in your app.
+This way, everyone in your team can view and review different states of UI signup_components without starting a backend server or creating an account in your app.

 **Here’s how to setup your app with Storybook:**